mbrightcpacket/deploy-bluesky-pds-with-aws-cdk/guides/DEPLOY.md

 This guide assumes that you already registered a domain name to use with your PDS and created a [Route53 hosted zone](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/AboutHZWorkingWith.html) for the domain name in your AWS account.
-The CDK template will provision subdomain for the PDS under your existing domain.

 This guide also assumes you have completed the
 [AWS CDK prerequisites](https://docs.aws.amazon.com/cdk/v2/guide/prerequisites.html)